Alcaraz Wins In 56 Minutes As Chinas Nadal Extends Fairytale - UrduPoint

 The 39th-ranked Dutchman looked shellshocked.

+"I just want to keep going, to keep getting more and more wins," said Alcaraz after racking up his 200th tour-level victory.

-Alcaraz, the second seed behind Jannik Sinner, faces seventh-seeded Karen Khachanov next after an ominous showing of intent from the 21-year-old Spaniard.
+Alcaraz, the second seed behind Jannik Sinner, faces seventh-seeded Karen Khachanov next after an ominous warning of intent from the 21-year-old Spaniard.

+Alcaraz, beaten in the second round of the recent US Open, conceded that the "last couple of tournaments didn't feel as good as I wanted".

+"Right now I feel ready, I feel good.
+I feel like my tennis came again," he said.

 The Russian Khachanov booked his place with a hard-fought 7-6 (7/4), 7-6 (11/9) victory over Argentina's Francisco Cerundolo.